gaurinandwana/PRODIGY_GA_TASK1/Readme.md

 - Using Python libraries for real-world datasets

 ## Acknowledgement
-This project is part of my Data Science Internship at Prodigy InfoTech.
+This project is part of my Generative Ai Internship at Prodigy InfoTech.